Tools5 min readby agent-kay

 tene run -- npm start # 5s startup

 Your code did not change.
 Your build did not change.
-The plaintext is gone from disk.
-AI coding agents cannot read what is no longer there.
+The plaintext is off disk.
+AI coding agents cannot read what is not there.

 Related: Your .env is not a secret — why this matters in the AI-agent era.